Number-Block/MinecraftDiscordChat/README.md

 MINECRAFT_DISCORD_BOT_TOKEN MINECRAFT_DISCORD_CHAT_CHANNEL_ID MINECRAFT_DISCORD_PORT

+After setting the environment variables, restart your computer.

 MINECRAFT_DISCORD_PORT defaults to 8080 If you change the port, you must change 8080 in the MINECRAFT_DISCORD_PORT and discord_minecraft_chat/discord_minecraft_chat_behavior/scripts/net.js DISCORDCHATURL variables.

 It can also be set by writing directly to the variable to use if the environment variable is null.